 Narrator (The Cask of Amontillado) Quotes in Poe's Stories

 The Poe's Stories quotes below are all either spoken by Narrator (The Cask of Amontillado) or refer to Narrator (The Cask of Amontillado).
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Poe's Stories published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Poe's Stories published in 2006.).

 The Cask of Amontillado Quotes

 I must not only punish but punish with impunity.
 A wrong is unredressed when retribution overtakes its redresser.
 It is equally unredressed when the avenger fails to make himself felt as such to him who has done the wrong.

 Narrator (The Cask of Amontillado) Character Timeline in Poe's Stories

 The timeline below shows where the character Narrator (The Cask of Amontillado) appears in Poe's Stories.
 The colored dots and icons indicate which themes are associated with that appearance.